josephpcox/udivs-backend/README.md

 3. Latex*Src: \_git fetch && git checkout Latex_src* slack channel is (paper)
 4. REST: _git fetch && git checkout REST_

-## Remote Mac Mini Server

-**This is only neccessary if you want to compile/develop for iOS on windows.**
-The Mac Mini is hosting a VNC server for screen sharing and an SSH server for file access/remote terminal.
-The VNC screen sharing server can be accessed using any VNC client.
-One client that is supported is RealVNC.

-A Mac Mini server can be publicly accessed using the following information:
-Domain: udivs.ddns.net
-Username: udivs-remote
-Password: udivs-remote

 ## Bitbucket Cloud Tutorial

 **Edit a file, create a new file, and clone from Bitbucket in under 2 minutes**